How To Measure Square Footage Of A House

 And while many would argue as to the individual importance of all of these factors, no one can argue that the square footage of a home plays a great part in price determination.

-The most important question, however, is how much should you as buyer care about the square footage of a home?
+The most important question, however, is how much should you as a buyer care about the square footage of a home.
 Well, in the end, like all things in real estate, it all depends on you.

 Yes, there are things a lot of people deem important, but if it does not resonate with you, then it has no value to you.
 Yes, square footage is essential, but it may mean more to some people than others based on their individual tastes and needs.

 If you are comfortable with other aspects of a house, and you are not particularly in need of a huge living area, then square footage should not mean much.
 For those who need a particularly large area, though, square footage can be a very important factor in making home-buying decisions.

 How do I Calculate the Square Footage of a 2-Story House?

 A general mistake some people make in measuring the square footage of a house with 2 stories is thinking the square footage for one floor is automatically the same as that of the other.

 For instance, if the value of the bottom floor is 600 square feet, many assume that the value of the top floor is also automatically 600 square feet.
 This is wrong.

 To accurately measure the square footage of a 2-story house, you will have to measure the square footage of every room just as you would do for any other kind of house.